Recent Posts

 'From bad things, good things can happen': Connie Smith's cancer journey

 When Connie Smith was diagnosed with breast cancer, she felt numb and afraid.
-And she worried about how to tell her family, especially husband Lonnie, who had gone through cancer treatment himself a decade earlier.
+And she worried about how to tell her family, especially husband, Lonnie, who had gone through cancer treatment himself a decade earlier.

 But she didn’t dwell on those feelings.

-“From bad things, good things can happen,” says Smith, a 53-year-old Truman resident.
-“All through treatment, I got to see how wonderful people can be.
-I have an amazing support system and have felt their outpouring of love throughout all of this.”
+"From bad things, good things can happen," says Connie, a 53-year-old Truman resident.
+"All through treatment, I got to see how wonderful people can be.
+I have an amazing support system and have felt their outpouring of love throughout all of this."

-“In less than a month, they had this all figured out and my fight to rid my body of this cancer was on,” Smith says.
+"In less than a month, they had this all figured out and my fight to rid my body of this cancer was on," Connie says.
 She had her first surgery in Rochester and started initial chemotherapy treatment, and then finished in Fairmont.
 She has nothing but praise for the teams that administered her treatment in both places.

-“Not only do they have nursing skills, and cancer knowledge, they have the human touch too,” she says.
-“They went above and beyond to care for me.
-I consider them all friends forever.”
+"Not only do they have nursing skills, and cancer knowledge, they have the human touch, too" she says.
+"They went above and beyond to care for me.
+I consider them all friends forever."

-Smith shares one example of the staff’s kindness.
+Connie shares one example of the staff's kindness.

 “I spent my 51st birthday at chemotherapy, and those girls had good wishes, hugs and even cake for everyone at infusion therapy that day,” she says.
 “It was great.”

-After finishing chemotherapy in late March, Smith returned to Rochester in early May for a double mastectomy.
+After finishing chemotherapy in late March, Connie returned to Rochester in early May for a double mastectomy.
 After six weeks of recovery, she began 30 days of radiation treatment in Mankato under the direction of David Owens, M.D., Radiation Oncology.

-“I had a wonderful experience with Dr. Owens and got close to the nurses and technicians there,” says Smith, who is grateful to the many people — nurses, doctors, friends and family — who supported her throughout her journey.
-“I am truly blessed.”
+"I had a wonderful experience with Dr. Owens and got close to the nurses and technicians there," says Connie who is grateful to the many people — nurses, doctors, friends and family — who supported her throughout her journey.
+"I am truly blessed."

-“My husband, Lonnie, was always positive, even on the really bad days.
-He came to every appointment and chemo treatment I had,” says Smith.
-“My parents, family and friends were there for us even before I knew I needed them.
+"My husband, Lonnie, was always positive, even on the really bad days.
+He came to every appointment and chemo treatment I had," says Connie.
+"My parents, family and friends were there for us even before I knew I needed them.
 Our employers were both very understanding and supportive.
-We were helped by so many.”
+We were helped by so many."

-Smith says going through cancer has changed her perspective.
+Connie says going through cancer has changed her perspective.

 ”I try not to take anyone or anything for granted and to live life for today,” she says.
 “You never know what tomorrow may bring.”